IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 the function as a slot for PyQt5.
 This also increases the speed and performance while executing the functions as slots in PyQt5 applications.

-The **get** routines are a simple functions which return the variable value.
+The **get** routines are simple functions which return the variable value.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python